PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/upcoming_changes.md

 ## Update Information:

 ### Version:
-v3.4
+v3.6

 ### Device(s):
 komodo & caiman

 ### Build ETA Date (This date can change at anytime & does not indicate it's accurate availability):
-02/23/2025
+02/26/2025

 ### for build:
-crDroid 11.2 | 2/23/25
+crDroid 11.2 | 2/26/25

 # What's Changing:
-- Enabling mobile datas on by default (hopefully)
+- Will permanenly disable dta usage sending (fully stoppoing google from violating your privacy as announced by google)
-- Enabling VOLTe feature on by default
+- Will be setting windowsmgt per second from 500 to 120
-- Rehauling the tweaks becasue something is still casuing the lag not sure what but it will be dealt with
+- Will fix issue where modbile data was not being enabled by default.
 - Will be updating build prop to the latest crDroid release